-A few drops of plain old dishwashing liquid adds muscle to your vinegar-and-water solution.
-According to the American Cleaning Institute, soap contains chemicals called surfactants that alter the surface tension of water, encouraging it to spread out over a surface, instead of just beading up.
+A few drops of plain old dishwashing liquid adds muscle to your vinegar-and-water homemade laminate floor cleaner.
+Soap contains chemicals called surfactants that alter the surface tension of water, encouraging it to spread out over a surface, instead of just beading up.
 Soap also helps loosen and disperse soil in water, making it easier to rinse away.
 Dishwashing liquid is relatively cheap and easy to store; plus, it's an ingredient many people keep around the house anyway.

 Isopropyl Alcohol for Streak-Free Shine

 You probably already have a bottle of isopropyl alcohol tucked away in your bathroom medicine cabinet.
-Used commonly as a stand-alone cleaning product, you may not have realized that it also works as a quick-drying agent when added to some cleaning solutions.
+Used commonly as a stand-alone cleaning product, isopropyl alcohol also works as a quick-drying agent when added to some cleaning solutions.
 If you want to avoid streaks on your laminate flooring after cleaning, add isopropyl alcohol to the vinegar-and-dishwashing liquid mix.

 Essential Oils for a Fresh Scent

 Vinegar is a green and economical solution for cleaning, but its fragrance leaves a bit to be desired.
 The strong smell of vinegar dissipates once it's dry, but while you're using it, your home can smell a bit like a pickling plant.
 Avoid this by adding a bit of essential oil, such as lemon, lavender or pine, to your cleaning solution.